Shuttling Compiler for Trapped-Ion Quantum Computers Based on Large Language Models: Evaluation

 Shuttling schedules were generated using the compilers \cite{Wagner22} and \cite{KreppelMWHPSB24} for the linear and branched architecture, respectively.
 The underlying quantum circuits were randomly generated with Qiskit \cite{WilleMN19}, containing single- and two-qubit gates with a depth of five.
 These circuits were then compiled into a trapped-ion-compatible format \cite{KreppelMOWHPSB23}.

 For the linear architecture, 120 shuttling schedules per qubit count were included in the training dataset and 30 in the evaluation dataset.
-For the junction architecture, eight schedules per trap design and qubit count were used for training and two for evaluation.
+For the branched architecture, eight schedules per trap design and qubit count were used for training and two for evaluation.
 Both datasets contained approximately equal proportions of examples from each architecture and were automatically shuffled by Axolotl prior to fine-tuning to ensure uniform data distribution.

-Due to the hardware constraints and the size of the dataset entries, model sizes were limited to 50\,GB, preventing us from fine-tuning large models such as DeepSeek V3 \cite{Deepseek-AI24_2}, DeepSeek R1 \cite{GuoYZ+25}, or LLaMA 4 \cite{MetaAI25}.
-Within these limits, we fine-tuned a variety of models, including LLaMA 3.2 with 3 billion parameters \cite{MetaAI24}, Qwen 3 with 4 and 14 billion parameters \cite{QwenTeam25}, DeepSeek LLM with 7 billion parameters \cite{Deepseek-AI24}, and Gemma 3 with 27 billion parameters \cite{GemmaTeam25}.
+We focused on open-weight models with up to 27 billion parameters, covering a representative spectrum of current open-weight LLM families and spanning roughly an order of magnitude in parameter count.
+Concretely, we fine-tuned LLaMA 3.2 with 3 billion parameters \cite{MetaAI24}, Qwen 3 with 4 and 14 billion parameters \cite{QwenTeam25}, DeepSeek LLM with 7 billion parameters \cite{Deepseek-AI24}, and Gemma 3 with 27 billion parameters \cite{GemmaTeam25}.
+Because DeepSeek LLM 7B has a native context window of 4,096 tokens, we extend it to 40,000 tokens by full fine-tuning at that sequence length.
+Larger models such as DeepSeek V3 \cite{Deepseek-AI24_2}, DeepSeek R1 \cite{GuoYZ+25}, or LLaMA 4 \cite{MetaAI25} exceed what fits into a full fine-tuning run on our eight H100 GPUs and are left for future work.

-In addition, we attempted to fine-tune GPT-OSS with 20 billion parameters \cite{OpenAI25}, which required replacing DeepSpeed with FSDP2 \cite{Zhao+23}.
-However, we were unable to evaluate this model on the test set because it consistently produced invalid responses after fine-tuning: the first one or two shuttling operations were always truncated, making it impossible to construct a valid schedule.
+We also evaluated GPT-OSS with 20 billion parameters \cite{OpenAI25}, which required replacing DeepSpeed with FSDP2 \cite{Zhao+23}.
+After fine-tuning, this model consistently truncated the first one or two shuttling operations in its responses, so the generated outputs could not be assembled into valid end-to-end schedules with our current parser.
+GPT-OSS is therefore not included in the inference evaluation.